nicolasbeauvais/vue-social-sharing/CONTRIBUTING.md

     # run the full test suite, include linting
     $ npm test

+    # render an example page with all the buttons
+    $ npm run example

 There are some other scripts available in the `scripts` section of the `package.json` file.

 The default test script will do the following: lint with ESLint -> unit tests with coverage -> e2e tests. **Please make sure to have this pass successfully before submitting a PR.** Although the same tests will be run against your PR on the CI server, it is better to have it working locally beforehand.